pastelmind/ast-codez/README.md

 We are Team 1 of CS453 Automated Software Testing course at KAIST.

 For our final presentation, see [`final-presentation.pdf`](./final-presentation.pdf).
+For our final report, see [`final-presentation.pdf`](./final-report.pdf).

 ## Organization

-Our work consists of: Data mining, data preparation, and clustering.
+This repository contains code and data for: Data mining/crawling, preprocessing, and clustering.

 ### Data preparation